ronn/yilu-test/README.md

 Each MS will have its own persistence unity which will be a relational database to structure the related information organized in tables containing the entities of the functional unity of the business.

 If it's necessary propagate projections to a different system such as Elastic search to performance reading operations

+**6. What is CAP?
+What does it mean?**

+- Consistency: Every read receives the most recent write or an error
+- Availability: Every request receives a (non-error) response – without the guarantee that it contains the most recent write
+- Partition tolerance: The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes

+There is a theorem by Eric Brewer, that says it is impossible for a distributed data store to simultaneously provide more than two out of the above guarantees